aptos-foundation/AIPs/aips/aip-x-safe-auth-key-mapping.md

    such that users will be unable to identify accounts secured by their private key unless they have maintained their own offchain mapping.
 This applies to exotic wallets like passkeys.
-1. The overwrite behavior (described above) for `update_auth_key_and_originating_address_table` can similarly result in an inability to identify an account based on the private key.
+1. The overwrite behavior (described below) for `update_auth_key_and_originating_address_table` can similarly result in an inability to identify an account based on the private key.
-1. A user who authenticates two accounts with the same private key per the above schema will experience undefined behavior during indexing and OpSec due to the original one-to-one mapping assumption.
+1. A user who authenticates two accounts with the same private key per the below schema will experience undefined behavior during indexing and OpSec due to the original one-to-one mapping assumption.